xbeat/Machine-Learning/README.md

 This presentation explores the intriguing question: How many SpaceX Raptor 2 engines would be needed to make a noticeable change in Earth's rotation?
 We'll approach this problem using mathematical modeling and physics principles, breaking down the complex issue into manageable parts.
 Our analysis will consider the Earth's rotational properties, the thrust capabilities of Raptor 2 engines, and the practical implications of such an endeavor.

+## Importance of Central Limit Theorem in AI

+Introduction to the Central Limit Theorem (CLT)

+The Central Limit Theorem is a fundamental concept in statistics and probability theory.
+It states that the distribution of sample means approximates a normal distribution as the sample size becomes larger, regardless of the population's underlying distribution.

 ## Magic Squares of Powers in Python

 Magic Squares of Powers: A Python Exploration